-The Annual Meeting (the "Meeting") of the holders of trust units of Richards Packaging Income Fund (the "Fund") will be held at 9:30 a.m.
-(Toronto time) on Friday, May 6, 2016, at the offices of McMillan LLP, Suite 4400, Brookfield Place, Bay/Wellington Tower, 181 Bay Street, Toronto, Ontario for the following purposes:
+The Annual Meeting (the "Meeting") of the holders of trust units of Richards Packaging Income Fund (the "Fund") will be held at 11:00 a.m.
+(Toronto time) on Friday, May 5, 2017, at the offices of McMillan LLP, Suite 4400, Brookfield Place, Bay/Wellington Tower, 181 Bay Street, Toronto, Ontario for the following purposes:

-- 1. to receive the consolidated financial statements of the Fund for the year ended December 31, 2015 and the report of the auditors thereon; - 2. to elect the trustees of the Fund for the ensuing year; - 3. to elect the directors of Richards Packaging Holdings Inc. ("Holdings") for the ensuing year; - 4. to appoint PricewaterhouseCoopers LLP as the auditors for the ensuing year and authorizing the trustees of the Fund to fix the remuneration to be paid to the auditors; and - 5. to transact such other business as may properly come before the Meeting and any adjournment thereof.
+- 1. to receive the consolidated financial statements of the Fund for the year ended December 31, 2016 and the report of the auditors thereon; - 2. to elect the trustees of the Fund for the ensuing year; - 3. to elect the directors of Richards Packaging Holdings Inc. ("Holdings") for the ensuing year; - 4. to appoint PricewaterhouseCoopers LLP as the auditors for the ensuing year and authorizing the trustees of the Fund to fix the remuneration to be paid to the auditors; - 5. to pass an advisory resolution accepting the approach to executive compensation disclosed in the Management Information Circular; and - 6. to transact such other business as may properly come before the Meeting and any adjournment thereof.

 The accompanying Management Information Circular of the Fund provides additional information relating to the matters to be dealt with at the Meeting and forms part of this notice.
-The financial statements for the year ended December 31, 2015 and the report of the auditors thereon are included in the Fund's Annual Report available on SEDAR at www.SEDAR.com.
+The financial statements for the year ended December 31, 2016 and the report of the auditors thereon are included in the Fund's Annual Report available on SEDAR at www.SEDAR.com.